mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 }
 ```

 Once documents are in an *aggregation pipeline*, and we're shaping them with new *fields and new data*, we'll be using *$match* heavily to keep filtering documents out.
 Some key things to remember.
-A *$match stage may contain a $text query operator*, but it must be the first stage in the *pipeline. $match come early in an aggregation pipeline, you cannot use $where with match, and $match uses the same query syntax* as find.
+A *$match stage may contain a $text query operator*, but it must be the first stage in the *pipeline. $match come early in an aggregation pipeline, you cannot use $where with match, and $match uses the same query syntax as find*.